adityasolanki205/Face-Recognition-using-Google-Kubernetes-Engine/README.md

 ![](images/singers.jpg)

 2. **Creating a Docker Image of the application**: Now we have to create a Image to deploy the application on GCP.
 To do that we will use **cloud sdk**.
-To copy the application we will clone the repository in the cloud SDK with the command
+To copy the application we will clone the repository in the cloud SDK with the command given below.

 ```bash
     git clone https://github.com/adityasolanki205/Face-Recognition-using-Kubernetes.git